katiehermalik/GA-functions-scope/README.md

 ## Setup

 Fork/clone this repo as directed by your instructor.
 Inside the repo, create the usual folder structure.
-Write your answers in `app.js`, following [the instructions in today's lab](https://git.generalassemb.ly/WebDev-Connected-Classroom/functions-lab#setup)
+Write your answers in `app.js`.